Write the instructions; be in control.

 Click here to download a copy of the judging rubric

-Click here to book a judging appointment (bookings open 7 June - 24 July).
+Click here to book a judging appointment (bookings open 6 June - 23 July).
+NB: this page will not be active until 6 June 2025.

 A successful Oliphant Science Awards Programming, Apps & Robotics entry: